EliabN/Tech_Blog-MVC/README.md

 ## Important

-The application’s folder structure must follow the Model-View-Controller paradigm.
+The application’s folder structure follows the Model-View-Controller paradigm.
 The [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js was used for Views, [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect to a MySQL database for Models, and create an Express.js API for Controllers.

 Also use thy [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables, the [bcrypt package](https://www.npmjs.com/package/bcrypt) to hash passwords, and the [express-session](https://www.npmjs.com/package/express-session) and [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) packages to add authentication.